Skip to content

 • Topical numbing creams are another good option for decreasing pain from electrolysis.
 Eutectic Mixture of Local Anaesthetics (EMLA) cream contains lidocaine and prilocaine and is available over the counter.
 Applied immediately before your session, EMLA can provide significant pain relief.
 Speak with your electrologist to determine the best time to apply EMLA cream.

 • Dr Nick Esmonde - Gender Surgery PortlandSpeak with your surgeon or electrologist to find out if you can get a scrotal block—also called a spermatic cord anesthesia block—prior to your electrolysis session.
 This involves getting a lidocaine injection into the spermatic cord.
 This will numb areas up to three hours.
-Dr. Nick Esmonde at The Meltzer Clinic uses bupivicaine instead of lidocaine as the effects last much longer, between 4-8 hours.
+Dr. Nick Esmonde uses bupivicaine instead of lidocaine as the effects last much longer, between 4-8 hours.
 In addition to injecting into the spermatic cord, Dr. Esmonde also does a diffuse midline injection into the scrotal nerve.
 Scrotal blocks allow a longer duration of an electrolysis session with greater clearance of hair.
 The result is less pain plus fewer overall number of sessions, which reduces cost.

 Will Insurance Pay for Hair Removal?